 Note: so-called

-bare repositories are always created in a directory with a suffix
+bare repositories are always created in a directory with the extension

 .git